 I’m slowly approaching my one-year mark in the city and very unhappy with the amount of money I’ve wasted.
 It would be one thing if I barely saved because I was out experiencing the city, but to be honest I have not spent money on things I actually want to experience like comedy shows, drinks at a jazz club, Broadway shows, another interactive theatre experience, sports games, or taking classes.
 Instead, I spent it on cab fares home, nights out at the same places, and overpriced clothes, makeup, and accessories.

 Everyone’s preferences for what they want out of a city like New York are different, but I highly encourage you to build memories and knowledge rather than fill up your closets or purchase tons of tech gadgets.
 Even if nothing I listed appealed to you, find one thing you’re interested in and one thing out of your comfort zone and do both this summer!

 That’s all for now, mes chéries.
 I’m sorry I haven’t released many new posts.
 I’ve been so drained from personal life stressors as well as a poorly planned social calendar that does not seem to take into account my body and mind’s need for a break.
 I’m hoping the second half of this year slows down, allowing me to be as creative as I want to be, because I have so many posts in my drafts for you all!
 With an apartment move coming up, I’m hoping to dive into all things home decor (finally).
-In the meantime, look out for some OOTDs, tutorials, chats about love, and some things about fitness and health.
+In the meantime, look out for a lookbook and a personal post or two!